 Question 4.
 Why is your order (still) relevant?

-Paladin orders that do not remain relevant cannot attract new adherents.
-Perhaps more crucially, the order can’t obtain support from citizenry, wealthy donors or the rulers—all of whom the order relies on for support.
+Paladin orders that don’t remain relevant can’t attract new adherents.
+Perhaps more crucially, the order can’t get support from citizenry, wealth donors, or the government — all of whom the order relies on for support.

 - Does the order maintain purpose by meeting a critical societal function, such as education or proselytizing?